Jun-Zhang-32108/Embedded_Image_Processing/model/README.md

 	cd <path/to>/il2212-lab/model
 	stack install

 This will download and install a specific version of the GHC compiler and all the dependent packages.
 This takes several minutes, so be patient.
-Once it is finished you will be prompted that a new library (`il2212`) has been registered and a new executable has been placed into your `$PATH`.
+Once it is finished you will be prompted that a new library `il2212` has been registered and a new executable has been placed into your `$PATH`.
 We will come back shortly to these two and their usage.
 For now, congratulations!
-You can take a break and pat yourself on the back, because you have just installed your (probably) first Haskell package :smile: !
+You can take a break and pat yourself on the back, because you have just installed your (probably) first Haskell package! :smile:

 ## Working with Documentations